EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/npcs/junior-feldspar.md

     ## Demonic Inheritance

-    Junior has inherited [the demon statue from his father](jonahs-demon.md), although in this case, the demon hasn't taken over Junior's life.
-Instead, it waited for Junior to get married to Rhea Feldspar and possessed her instead.
-[Read her entry](rhea-feldspar.md) for horrible details...
+    Junior has inherited [[jonahs-demon|the demon statue from his father]], although in this case, the demon hasn't taken over Junior's life.
+Instead, it waited for Junior to get married to Rhea Feldspar and possessed her instead. [[rhea-feldspar|Read her entry]] for horrible details...

 ??? danger "DM: Stats"
     Junior is a *Commoner*, his club is named "Junior Jr."